karlproject/karldocs/hosting/dbserver.rst

 =============================

 - Backup/restore

-- Rotate log files as needed
+- Rotate log files as needed (either via Supervisor or some other facility.)

 - Monitoring and restart

 - Software upgrades as appropriate

 - Memcache